nlddfn/Udacity_RL_P2_CControl/README.md

 ## Train and execute the model

 Within the virtual environment you can train and evaluate the model using `python main.py`.
-If you only want to evaluate the solved model included in the repo, set `TRAIN = False` in `main.py` and then run the script.
+By default, the script will load the environment and evaluate a pre-trained model.
+If you  want to retrain the model, set `TRAIN = True` in `main.py` and then run the script.

-You can also use the notebook `Continuous_Control.ipynb` to (re)train and evaluate the model.
-Set the flag train to `TRUE` to retrain the model.
+You can also use the notebook `Continuous_Control.ipynb` to train and evaluate the model.
+Set the flag train to `TRUE` to re-train the model.
 Further details can be found [here](Report.md)